maslovw/SDND/VehicleDetection/README.md

 The result of this method can be found [here](https://youtu.be/8hawest3f1U)

 It took 38min to build the video.
-I was not satisfied with result either.
+I was not satisfied with the result either.
 It was my best result using LinearSVC on HOG

 After many tries, I decided to see how much better simple CNN will do.